theupdateframework/python-tuf/tuf/README.md

 >>> repository.targets.add_target(target3_filepath, custom_file_permissions)
 ```

-Import and load private keys of affected roles.
+Import and load private keys of roles affected by the changes above.
+`targets.json` must be signed because a target file was added to its metadata.
+`snapshot.json` keys must be loaded and its metadata signed because
+`targets.json`  has changed.
+Similarly, since `snapshot.json` has changed, the
+`timestamp.json` role must also be signed.

 Python```
 # The private key of the updated targets metadata must be loaded before it can be signed and
 # written (Note the load_repository() call above).